 I liked the way this prayer helps us look at the games but also see beyond them.
 We are to treasure the sport and engage in its action but in a way that treasures what is more valuable still, “an experience of common humanity”, a generous attitude toward others.
 The God “who played the cosmos into being” delights himself in the World Cup but delights in higher things still.
 It’s a prayer that values the sport as an exercise of spiritual formation: an experience of joy, a school of camaraderie, a foretaste of the colors and bliss and games of Heaven.

-My dear Brazil plays tonight, against Cameroon.
-Poor them, they don’t have a chance against Brazil.
+My dear Brazil plays on Sunday, against Switzerland tonight..
+They don’t have much of a chance against Brazil.
 But they do have a chance to address the same God I do.
 “Oh God…” be for them too.